erpc-io/eRPC/apps/consensus/README.md

  * The client's request consists of its global ID.
 This request is replicated in the shared log.
 A Raft server increments its counter in the `applylog()` callback.

+## Notes to run
+ * Wait for the leader (machine 0) to get elected before starting the client.
+   Not doing so can cause some weird issues like segfaults.
+Leader change seems to work, but that's a secondary issue.

+## Optimization notes
+ * The replicated counter works best with the following options:
+   * Datapath checks are disabled
+   * Session request window is set to 1
+   * Transport inline size is set to 120.
+This disallows the use of the modded driver that supports only 60-byte inline size.